 If a loan fails, the capital is lost.
 Dollars put into Slow Money loans should be considered “at risk.”
-That said, in our experience, these types of local direct loans perform very well.
+That said, in our experience, these types of local, direct loans perform very well.

 Moreover, if we each invested just 1% of our portfolios in enhancing our local food systems the change would be extraordinary.

-Usually loans will be made for one(1) to five(5) year terms, and kept to maximum of ten thousand ($10K) per loan.
-Larger loans have been made, including one loan for $400K which was shared among sixteen lenders.
-To discuss your loan idea, you are welcome to contact Carol Peppe Hewitt at Slow Money NC directly.
+Most loans run 1-5 years ranging from $2000-$20K.
+Larger loans have been made, including one loan for $400K which was shared among sixteen lenders to a local food coop!
+To discuss your loan idea, you are welcome to contact the Director/Farm Whisperer, Carol Peppe Hewitt at Slow Money NC.

-#6.
+#5.
 Reconnect with a portion of the money that you entrusted to strangers in faraway places and, instead, help build a more local, durable economy from the soil up!
 When you make a loan to a farmer or other local food enterprises so they can expand and flourish, you can truly enjoy the fruits of their labor.
 If you include “meaning” in your investment metric, you will find making Slow Money loans offers insanely wonderful returns.

 If you are interested in getting something started in your community, please contact us.
 We would be happy to help.